orYoffe/getting-started/README.md

 ### Deploy it to github

-Edit `env-config.js` and replace `'Next-gh-page-example'` by your project name.
+Edit `env-config.js` and replace `'getting-started'` by your project name.

-Edit `next.config.js` and replace `'Next-gh-page-example'` by your project name.
+Edit `next.config.js` and replace `'getting-started'` by your project name.

 1. Create repository.
 2. Link it to your github account.